-Typically speech therapy is used for those with learning disabilities and those with genetic disorders.
-It can also be used for people who have problems eating/swallowing and those whose speech has been impaired due to illness, disability or accident.
+Speech therapy is often used for those with learning disabilities and those with genetic conditions.
+It can also be used for people who have problems eating/swallowing and those whose speech has been affected by illness, disability or accident.

-A speech and language therapist will work with you, the patient, your family and any other healthcare professionals involved.
+A speech and language therapist will work with you, your family and any other healthcare professionals involved.
 This ensures a well-rounded, tailored treatment plan.

 How can speech and language therapy help?

-Being able to communicate effectively plays a crucial role in educational, intellectual and social development.
-Not being able to speak or communicate can therefore have a huge impact on someone's life.
+Being able to communicate effectively plays a crucial role in our lives.
+Not being able to communicate can therefore have a huge impact on well-being.
 This is where a speech and language therapist can help.

-Usually a speech therapist will help children or adults with talking problems, such as:
+Usually, a speech therapist will help children or adults with problems, such as: